cddwyer/DPPortal/README.md

 the credentials entered.

 > [!WARNING]
 > This project is still under development.
 You will notice that files that should be bash scripts are currently plain text files.
-I will save them as .sh files once developed to an acceptably functioning v1.0 and will remove this warning message.
+I will change them to .sh files once developed to an acceptable/functional v1.0 and will remove this warning message.

 ## Description